paritytech/evm-test-suite/README.md

 With `--ethereum` being the default option.

 When passing `--endpoint` or `-e`, the second argument must be the `http` endpoint of the node you are connecting to.
-If choosing from a preset chain, `--` should be passed.
+If choosing from a preset chain and specifying a test, `--` should be passed for the `<URL>` argument.

 As for `TEST`, you can specify either `--matter-labs` to run the `matter-labs` tests or `--smart-contracts` to run the tests that deploy and check against the